 Visiting Campus for Other Purposes

-Free visitor parking is available between the Hogan Campus Center and the Luth Athletic Complex (accessible by entering Gate 7 or McKeon Road) in Hogan Lots A, B and C. See campus map for parking locations (PDF).
+Free visitor parking is available between the Hogan Campus Center and the Luth Athletic Complex (accessible by entering Gate 7 or McKeon Road).
+See campus map for parking locations (PDF).

 If you receive a parking ticket you have the right to appeal.
 Complete the appeal form.